-With rebellions to the left and on the right, the Government is quite clearly in chaos.
-What little faith we had in Brexit negotiations being able to deliver for students is eroded.
+With rebellions to the left and Government chaos on the right, what little faith we had in the ability of Brexit negotiations to deliver for students is eroded.
 We need a #PeoplesVote.

 In 2017, NUS launched its ‘Getting the Best from Brexit’ campaign with the stated aim of “attempting to influence the outcome of the negotiation process at a number of different levels” to “get the best from Brexit” for students.
 These objectves included: